acnash/RDrugTrajectory/README.md

 The data attached to the R package, images and examples presented here, and the images and examples in the accompanying publication (expected soon), **is fabricated and does not in any part represent real patient data.** Our accompanying researech articles have ISAC (Independent Scientific Advisory Committee - UK Gov) approval.

 ## Build status
-Under pre-alpha stage until initial release - expected, early October 2020.
+Under pre-alpha stage until initial release - expected, early December 2020.
 Learn more about software life-cycles <a href="https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha">here</a>.
 Whilst in active development, I cannot guarantee the results and all responsibility rests with the user.

 ## Example Screenshots
 Example results using **fabricated electronic healthcare records.**